DEV Community

 A glass-look example without blurring

 Okay, I admit, this isn't ugly enough.
 But trust me, it can get ugly.
+In fact, if the backdrop-filter property doesn't render well, it can be even worse, especially for performance.

 Why do we blur anyway?

 In case it's not obvious, using glass-look comes with some tradeoffs.
-I won't list a whole bunch of them here, but I will point out the one that should be most obvious: readability.
+I won't list a bunch of them here, but I will point out the one that should be most obvious: readability.

 Without an appropriately contrasted background, text is hard to read.
 This is especially true for visually impaired readers, such as yours truly (I'm nearsighted and have a mild astigmatism, but I can also fly and shoot lasers from my eyes, so who's counting?).